CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 ```

 ##### 3.3 Steps
 Here we specify the steps we'll be running in our workflow to train a perceptron model on the simple dataset.
 Each step is one function.
-By default, steps run synchronously, but we can specify dependencies, in other words, we can tell Orquestra if a particular step can't start until another one finishes.
-In this tutorial, we only have one step, but later in this tutorial we'll be running a workflow with several steps.
+By default, steps run in parallel, but we can specify dependencies, in other words, we can tell Orquestra if a particular step can't start until another one finishes.
+In this tutorial, we only have one step, but later in [tutorial 3](../ml-basic-3) we'll be running a workflow with several steps.

 Inside each step, we need to specify several things: